tettehnarh/weather_app/README.md

 The React.js project is an enhanced version of the Weather App, leveraging the power and flexibility of the React.js framework.
 It provides a more dynamic and interactive user experience by utilizing React components and state management.

-In the App.js file, replace the api key and base url placeholder obtained from signing up on <link href="https://www.weatherapi.com/" target="_blank">WeatherAPI</link>
+In the App.js file, replace the api key and base url placeholder obtained from signing up on <a href="https://www.weatherapi.com/" target="_blank">WeatherAPI</a>

 To run the React.js project, follow these steps:

 1. Ensure you have Node.js installed on your system.
-If not, you can download it from the official <link href="https://nodejs.org" target="_blank">Node JS</link> website.
+If not, you can download it from the official <a href="https://nodejs.org" target="_blank">Node JS</a> website.
 2. Clone this repository to your local machine using the following command:

 ```bash